Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 “I expect the president will not do that,” he added, saying “any scent” of Trump holding up aid would lead the nation to “call him to knock that off.”

-Meanwhile, the White House on Saturday approved Michigan’s request for a major disaster declaration.
+The White House approved Michigan’s request for a major disaster declaration Saturday, and previously had approved Washington’s request, committing less help in each case than the governors asked for.

 Inslee and Trump have knocked heads before; earlier this month, the president called the governor “a snake.”
 But the most recent sparring began when Trump told governors on a call his administration was ready to be their “backup.”
 Inslee pushed the president to mobilize manufacturers and interjected, “We don’t need a backup.
 We need a Tom Brady,” referring to the Super Bowl-winning quarterback.